water fasting: the benefits of a 5 days fast are real

 • Supplementation is not necessary.
 But it might be for some people.
 For me, again, I feel the ingredients in the supplements would affect my goals (re: autophagy, stem cell activation, BDNF, “cleaning”, reboot, etc.)

 • Electrolytes are not necessary.
-I obsessed over this one and dug into the advice online — after looking at all the electrolytes and their ingredient labels and added sugars, yea, that would break your fast instantly.
+I obsessed over this one and dug into the advice online — after looking at all the electrolytes and their ingredient labels and added sugars, yeah, that would break your fast instantly.
 There were some fasting salts I found, but too expensive and, again, not necessary.
-Your body is amazing at keeping homeostasis and your sodium, potassium, calcium, chloride, phosphate and magnesium will stay in check (this is why you re-feed slowly, so as not to deplete electrolytes in your bloodstream too quickly or even damage your cells.
+Your body is amazing at keeping homeostasis and your sodium, potassium, calcium, chloride, phosphate, and magnesium will stay in check (this is why you re-feed slowly, so as not to deplete electrolytes in your bloodstream too quickly or even damage your cells.
 We will look at that later).

 • Exercise lightly.
 Light exercise can help you burn your glycogen stores in the liver and put you in ketosis quicker.
 You won’t be eating for 5 days — so don’t be an idiot and go lifting or running a marathon.
 That’s dumb.
 Walk a few miles each day.
 I did about 2–3 miles a day and listened to an audiobook.